What Is A No-Fault Divorce In Tennessee?

 Brachial Plexus Injuries

 The group of nerves that controls the muscles in the shoulder, arms, elbows, wrists, and hands is called the brachial plexus.
 If these nerves are damaged during labor or delivery, the baby can suffer paralysis and weakness.
 This injury can for a few months, up to the rest of their lives.
 Injuries to the brachial plexus can occur if the doctor pulls too hard on the baby’s shoulders or head during delivery or incorrectly uses forceps or a vacuum.
-It can also occur if the doctor proceeds with a breech birth (feet first) despite knowing the consequences.
+It can also occur if the doctor proceeds with a breech birth (feet first) Read the rest

 Top Myths And Misconceptions About Medical Malpractice